ska-telescope/ska-ser-infra-machinery/README.md

-Like the submodules for Terraform and Ansible, this repository does not have any default variables when running the Makefile targets to avoid any deployment/installation on the wrong cluster my mistake.
+Like the submodules for Terraform and Ansible, this repository does not have any default variables when running the Makefile targets to avoid any deployment/installation on the wrong cluster by mistake.

 So, the first variables to setup are the **DATACENTRE**, **ENVIRONMENT**, and **SERVICE**.
 Like the name suggest, they point to the datacentre, environment and service we want to work with.
-These map to the folder structure under [environments](environments/) (`environments/<datacentre>/<environment>/<service>`), which contains the orchestration and installation files.
+These map to the folder structure under [datacentres](datacentres/) (`datacentres/<datacentre>/<environment>/<service>`), which contains the orchestration and installation files.

 For doing that please add a PrivateRules.mak with the following variables: